 Perhaps, it might be suggested, that as interlocutors, we could engage in an exercise in compassionate understanding as part of which we might re-interpret the words uttered in these sentences so that they do express meanings that would enable us to take the utterances as statements of fact the truth of which could assessed by both parties?
-However, to undertake such an exercise would be to assume that we – the subject expressing their love or loss in these ways, and I the hearer – merely lack a shared vocabulary as a result of which the forced to redeploy ordinary English in the expressions of the truths they wanted to convey.
+However, to undertake such an exercise would be to assume that we – the subject expressing their love or loss in these ways, and I the hearer – merely lack a shared vocabulary as a result of which the subject is forced to redeploy ordinary English in the expressions of the truths they wanted to convey.
 The implication would be that this lack of shared vocabulary in turn forces me into an exercise in translation in relation to a newly minted meaning.

 This, however, does not seem to be what is going on.
 Our problem seems to be that how things really are for the loving or grieving subject does not admit of a vocabulary that is neutral between the subject orientated towards herself and the other in an attitude of love or loss – and the subject aiming to understand how things are for one in that condition.
 The subject expressing her grief by saying ‘I am broken’ is not offering information about a state of the world that speaker and hearer could both agree or disagree on the evidence for.
 She offers these fantastical, peculiar, false descriptions – because they best communicate, even with their ordinary meanings, an aspect of the condition of her self-consciousness – as distorted, disrupted – in her love and loss.

 Our claim is not, of course, that pathological delusions, of the kind we referred to earlier, are the same as, or indeed similar to, the everyday delusions of subjects in extreme emotional states that disrupt their sense of themselves and their relation to the others or the world.
-Our claim is that we should approach those delusions, and their expression a similar mode of understanding.
+Our claim is that we should approach those delusions, and their expression with a similar mode of understanding.
 We should consider that (i) the subjects are trying to convey how things actually are for them. (ii) that the subjects are stretching the limits of ordinary language in the expression of their delusions, but not inventing a new one (iii) that they are not offering information about a fact of the world that obtains independently of the type of their orientation towards it.

 We think making room for such an approach requires looking a bit more closely at the supposed object of a delusion, and the distinction we started with: between the supposed content of the delusion and delusory way of thinking about such a content.